adityajoshi49/FastLED_clone_AJ/Overview.md

 Of course, progress always marches forward, and there's a variety of new led chipsets on the horizon for the library to support.
 Here's a taste of what's coming:

-* [Total Control Lighting][coolneon] - Also known as P9813, this is an SPI chipset that is starting to see more use.
-(Support for this library has been written, just needs testing, now!)
 * AS1130
 * TLC5940
 * TM1829 - a 3 wire chipset that also allows dynamically changing the base line power usage!